Stochastic differential equation based on a multimodal potential to model movement data in ecology: Conclusions

+Overall, the EA MCEM based method seems to be the most appealing as it does not introduce any bias, and, in our study, was much less sensitive to the starting point than the pseudo likelihood methods.
+However, the difficulty of its implementation and the computation cost might reduce its interest.
+Moreover, its application is restricted to a specific kind of potential functions.

+Based on simulations and the real dataset presented in this paper, the Ozaki method seems to provide close estimate to the one given by the EA MCEM method, and is as easy as the Euler approach to implement.
+In addition, it requires only weak assumptions (the drift must have an invertible Jacobian matrix at observed points) and, unlike the Kessler approach, this method is numerically stable.
+Therefore, we suggest to users in movement ecology the use of the Ozaki method to estimate parameters from movement data.

-\paragraph{Acknowledgments:}The authors would like to thank three anonymous referees for their meaningful comments which led to a major reorientation of this work.
+\paragraph{Acknowledgements:} The authors would like to thank the associate editor and the anonymous referees for their meaningful comments which led to a major reorientation of this work.
 Meeting expenses between the three authors have been supported by the GdR EcoStat.
-The data used in this work would not have been carried out without all contributors to the RECOPESCA project.
-The authors express their warm thanks to the leaders of this project Patrick Berthou and Emilie Leblond and all the voluntary fishermen involved in this project.
+The real data application would not have been possible without all contributors to the RECOPESCA project.
+The authors express their warm thanks to the leaders of this project Patrick Berthou and \'Emilie Leblond and to all the voluntary fishermen.
 The authors have also benefited from insightful discussions with Valentine Genon-Catalot and Catherine Laredo.